How to ensure mutual understanding in a negotiation

 Confront and clarify your differences head-on

-If you ever find yourself in a contentious situation – be it in a sales negotiation, supplier negotiation, or an internal negotiation – mutual understanding is of paramount importance.
+If you ever find yourself in a contentious situation, be it a sales negotiation, a supplier negotiation, or an internal negotiation, mutual understanding is paramount.
 How are you meant to address the elephant in the room if you’re talking about its tusks, while the other person thinks you’re talking about its tail?
 This leads us to the other “playback” skill: clarifying and confronting differences.

 So how should you confront and clarify differences?

-We’ve identified four steps that can be applied to practically any negotiation situation, which will minimize the chance of misunderstanding and illuminate any and all points of contention.
+We’ve identified four steps that can be applied to practically any negotiation situation to minimize the risk of misunderstanding and illuminate any and all points of contention.

 1. Identify common ground and areas where both parties agree